getbrevo/brevo-php/docs/Api/ContactsApi.md

     $config
 );
 $identifier = "identifier_example"; // string | Email (urlencoded) OR ID of the contact OR EXT_ID attribute (urlencoded)
-$identifierType = new \stdClass; // object | email_id for Email, contact_id for ID of the contact, ext_id for EXT_ID attribute, phone_id for SMS attribute, whatsapp_id for WHATSAPP attribute, landline_number_id for LANDLINE_NUMBER attribute
+$identifierType = "identifierType_example"; // string | email_id for Email, contact_id for ID of the contact, ext_id for EXT_ID attribute, phone_id for SMS attribute, whatsapp_id for WHATSAPP attribute, landline_number_id for LANDLINE_NUMBER attribute

 try {
     $apiInstance->deleteContact($identifier, $identifierType);